shopsys/shopsys/docs/introduction/domain-multidomain-multilanguage.md

 ## Domain
 Domain can be understood as one instance of eshop data.
 For example, just furniture can be bough on the domain shopsys-furniture.com while only electronics can be found on the domain shopsys-electro.com.
-It is still one application with one product catalogue.
+It is still one application with one product catalog.
 Access to these individual domains is provided through individual url addresses.
 All domains share one common administration.